Sharm El Sheikh International Airport: Terminal 3

 Terminal 3 was proposed in 2008 to increase the airport's passenger handling capacity by 10 million.
 The airport would be expected to cater to 18 million passengers annually by 2025.
 The new terminal and runway were planned to be constructed adjacent to the el Salam road.
 Terminal three and its contact stands would occupy an area of about 183,000m² featuring a departure hall and an arrival hall, serving both international and domestic passengers.
 The terminal three was to face a new airfield to the north of the existing airport.
 Its origami shaped roof folds provide shades over the departure area, protect the facades from direct sunlight and provide natural lighting throughout the building.
 Taxiways and aprons were also to be constructed as part of the project.
 Other associated infrastructure were to include an electrical or mechanical plant, sheds for security services, a mosque, a car parking area and a wastewater treatment facility.
 The wastewater from the new building was to be connected to the existing sewer system and would be treated before being conveyed for the purpose of irrigation.

 Airlines and destinations

+The following airlines operate regular scheduled and charter flights at Sharm El Sheikh Airport: